Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid/samples/Sample3_ParseAndDeserializeEvents.md

 ```

 ### Using `AsSytemEventData()`
 If expecting mostly system events, it may be cleaner to switch on `AsSytemEventData()` and use pattern matching to act on the individual events.
-In the case where there are unrecognized event types, one can use the returned `BinaryData` to examine the custom event data.
+In the case where there are unrecognized event types, one can use the returned `BinaryData` to examine the event data.

 ```C# Snippet:DeserializePayloadUsingAsSystemEventData
 foreach (EventGridEvent egEvent in egEvents)